dcchivian/KGB/README.md

 ### Contigs View Mode
 ![KGB Contigs Mode](https://raw.github.com/dcchivian/KGB/master/img/KGB_example_1_contigs_mode.png "KGB Contigs Mode")

 Contigs may be viewed en masse even when there is no gene homolog set.
 In this case, the first gene in each contig is used as the anchor gene.
 Navigation may be accomplshed by clicking on the contig graphic.
-The viewed window is indicated by a red region.
+The viewed window is indicated by a red region (note, it may be hard to see if the genome slice is small).

 #### Example Configuration
 Configuration is the same as above, but pivot gene configuration is not required.